JohanAanesen/CSAMS/docs/bredeNotes.md

 ### Thursday - 14/03/19
 * I'm waiting for 3 pull request to be passed *wohoo*
 * Starting on forgotten password
+* Finished on forgotten password
+* Not the best code, but it works for the alpha :D